-Also, the underwriters may agree to exclude from the lock-up transfers pursuant to an order of a court or a regulatory agency.
-In recent offerings, underwriters also have permitted a carve-out for transfers pursuant to a bona fide third-party tender offer, merger, consolidation, or similar transaction that in each case is made to all of the holders of the company's common stock involving a change of control; however if the strategic transaction is not consummated, the shares remain subject to the lock-up agreement.
+Also, the underwriters may agree to exclude from the lockup transfers pursuant to an order of a court or a regulatory agency.
+In recent offerings, underwriters also have been permitting a carve-out for transfers pursuant to a bona fide third-party tender offer, merger, consolidation, or similar transaction that in each case is made to all of the holders of the company's common stock involving a change of control; however, if the strategic transaction is not consummated, the shares remain subject to the lock-up agreement.

-Less frequently, the underwriters may allow a carve-out for holders to enter into a trading plan established pursuant to Rule 10b5-1 under the Exchange Act, provided that sales under the plan do not occur during the lockup period and the entry into the plan is not required to be disclosed in any public filing.
-For further information on Rule 10b5-1 plans, see Rule 10b5-1 Plans and Advising on Their Use and 10b5-1 Plans Best Practices Checklist.
+Less frequently, the underwriters may allow a carve-out for holders to enter into a trading plan established pursuant to Rule 10b5-1 under the Exchange Act provided that sales under the plan do not occur during the lock-up period and the entry into the plan is not required to be disclosed in any public filing.